 Technology – this is a factor that influences the development of new products.
 Technology helps develop therapies meant to solve complex human problems using biology.

 The operational model is how a biotech company delivers its product to market.
-The working model includes concepts such as manufacturing sites’ choice and the outsourcing of materials and services.
+The working model includes concepts such as choosing manufacturing sites and outsourcing materials and services.

 The core values and culture – are things that allow people to bring out the best in them.
 The core values help create a culture that improves collaboration between people within an organization across departments, making them more efficient and effective.